100 Photos That Kids Born After 2000 Will Never Understand

 Begging Your Parents to Take You to Walt Disney World (1970s)

-While kids today have been going to Disney theme parks for decades, children of the ’70s were the first to see Walt Disney World in all of its glory when the park opened its doors on October 1, 1971.
-Of course, you begged your parents every summer to ditch your trip to your grandparents’ house to take you there instead.
-And if you love Disney, then check out these 20 Secrets Disney Employees Don’t Want You to Know.
+While kids today have been going to Disney theme parks for decades, children of the '70s were the first to see Walt Disney World in all of its glory when the park opened its doors on October 1, 1971.
+Of course, you begged your parents every summer to ditch your trip to your grandparents' house to take you there instead.
+And if they said no, we hope you've made it since.

 Having Every Dish Served Out of Patterned Pyrex (1970s)